PhotonicsTUL/PLaSK/doc/xpl.rst

     Exactly one of the ``left``, ``right``, ``trancenter``, ``Xcenter``, ``X``, ``top``, ``bottom``, ``vertcenter``, ``Ycenter``, and ``Y`` attributes must be given.

-    .. rubric:: Contents:
+    :Contents:

-     The content of this element can any number of other two-dimensional geometry object or ``<item>`` elements which are organized in the vertical stack, ordered from top to bottom.
+    The content of this element can any number of other two-dimensional geometry *object* or ``<item>`` elements which are organized in the vertical stack, ordered from top to bottom.

     *object*